-If the department is interested in nominating an individual for graduate faculty status, the department must fill out the Graduate Faculty Nomination Form, attain appropriate signatures, include the faculty member's resume (with specific information identified on Nomination Form) and submit it via email to Laurie Winn in the Office of Graduate & Postdoctoral Studies.
+If the department is interested in nominating an individual for graduate faculty status, the department must fill out the Graduate Faculty Nomination form which can be found on the Office of Graduate and Postdoctoral Studies Form and Documents site under the board of Graduate Studies, attain appropriate signatures, include the faculty member's resume (with specific information identified on Nomination Form) and submit it via email to the Administrative Academic Assistant in the Office of Graduate & Postdoctoral Studies.

 Colleague Manual: For information regarding Colleague, important Colleague screens, and how to use them.